Skip to content

 Regulatory traceability

-In regulated industries (medical devices, aerospace), having direct control over manufacturing documentation, lot traceability, and process validation can simplify regulatory submissions.
-However, a qualified contract manufacturer with the appropriate certification (ISO 13485, AS9100D) can provide equivalent documentation — the in-house advantage here is convenience, not compliance.
+In regulated industries (medical devices, life sciences), having direct control over manufacturing documentation, lot traceability, and process validation can simplify regulatory submissions.
+However, a qualified contract manufacturer with ISO 13485 certification can provide equivalent documentation — the in-house advantage here is convenience, not compliance.

 Section 6 of 7